What Are the Types of Trauma?

 Sexual Abuse

-Sexual abuse is defined as the use of an individual for sexual stimulation for a perpetrator and/or an observer.
-These can include both physical and non-physical behaviors. ¹⁶
+Sexual abuse is defined as the use of an individual for sexual stimulation by a perpetrator and/or an observer.
+These can include both physical and non-physical behaviors. ¹⁶ More importantly, it’s when a sexual act is performed on an individual without their consent.

-More importantly, it’s when a sexual act is performed on an individual without their consent.
-While sexual abuse is most prevalent among females, males have also fell victim to these crimes.
+While sexual abuse is most prevalent among women, men also fall victim to these crimes.

-These experiences can leave an individual with a number of mental health problems, including depression, anxiety, and suicidal ideation.
+These experiences can leave you with several mental health problems, including depression, anxiety, and suicidal ideation.
 Such conditions can then lead to other negative health behaviors, such as abusing drugs or alcohol and engaging in risky sexual activity.
+Not to mention, they can also cause physical health issues, such as sexually transmitted diseases.

 It’s also been discovered that victims of sexual abuse are often subjugated to other forms of violence, such as IPV and bullying.